-- (1) The common units beneficially owned by TransMontaigne Inc. are held by TransMontaigne Services Inc.

-TransMontaigne Inc. is the indirect parent company of TransMontaigne Services Inc. and may, therefore, be deemed to beneficially own the units held by each of them.
+- (1) The common units beneficially owned by TransMontaigne Inc. are held by TransMontaigne Services Inc. TransMontaigne Inc. is the indirect parent company of TransMontaigne Services Inc. and may, therefore, be deemed to beneficially own the units held by each of them.
 Excludes the 2% general partnership interest and related incentive distribution rights held by our general partner, which are not considered "units" for purposes of our limited partnership agreement.
 The general partner, accordingly, is not considered a "unitholder."
 The address of TransMontaigne Inc. is 1670 Broadway, Suite 3100, Denver, Colorado 80202. - (2) Based on the Schedule 13D (Amendment No. 2) filed with the Securities and Exchange Commission on November 13, 2009 and information furnished by Morgan Stanley ("MS").
-Morgan Stanley, in its capacity as parent company of, and indirect beneficial owner of securities held by Morgan Stanley Capital Group, Inc. ("MSCGI") (and through TransMontaigne Inc. and its subsidiaries), and Morgan Stanley Smith Barney ("MSSB"), may be deemed to beneficially own 3,214,485 common units, or approximately 22.2% of the outstanding common units.
-MSCGI may be deemed to beneficially own the 2,751,627 common units, indirectly held by TransMontaigne Services Inc. Morgan Stanley Strategic Investments, Inc. ("MSSI") beneficially owns 450,000 common units.
-MSSB has voting and/or dispositive power over certain shares of common units held in accounts of certain of its clients and customers and, as a result, may be deemed to beneficially own up to 12,858 common units.
-Each of MS and MSCGI may be deemed to have shared voting and dispositive power with respect to 2,751,627 common units beneficially owned by TransMontaigne Services Inc.; (ii) each of MS and MSSI may be deemed to have shared
+Morgan Stanley, in its capacity as parent company of, and indirect beneficial owner of securities held by Morgan Stanley Capital Group, Inc. ("MSCGI") (and through TransMontaigne Inc. and its subsidiaries), and Morgan Stanley Smith Barney ("MSSB"), may be deemed to beneficially own 3,204,232 common units, or approximately 22.2% of the outstanding common units.
+MSCGI may be deemed to beneficially own the 2,741,374 common units, indirectly held by TransMontaigne Services Inc. Morgan Stanley Strategic Investments, Inc. ("MSSI") beneficially owns 450,000 common units.
+MSSB has voting and/or dispositive power over certain shares of common units.
+Each of MS and MSCGI may be deemed to have shared voting and dispositive power with respect to 2,741,374 common units beneficially owned by TransMontaigne Services Inc.; (ii) each of MS and MSSI may be deemed to have shared voting and dispositive power with respect to 450,000 common units beneficially owned by MSSI; and